encode/httpcore/docs/index.md

 something at the lowest possible level, but more typically you'll want to use a higher level client library, such as `httpx`.

-The motivation is for `httpcore` to provide a reusable low-level client library, that other packages can then build on top of.
+The motivation for `httpcore` is:

+* To provide a reusable low-level client library, that other packages can then build on top of.
+* To provide a *really clear interface split* between the networking code and client logic, so that each is easier to understand and reason about in isolation.